-1. Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement for the purpose of operating scheduled international air services on the routes specified in the Route Schedule.

-2. Subject to the provisions of this Agreement the airlines designated by each Contracting Party shall enjoy, while operating the agreed services on the specified routes, the following rights:

-a) the right to fly across its territory without landing, and b) the right to make stops in its territory for non-traffic purposes.

-c) the right to make stops in the territory of the other Contracting Party at the points specified in the Annex for the purpose of taking on board and disembarking passengers, baggage, cargo including mail, separately or in combination, destined for or coming from point(s) in the territory of the first Contracting Party.

-3. Nothing in paragraph (2) shall be deemed to confer on the airlines designated by one Contracting Party the privilege of taking on board, in the territory of the other Contracting Party, passengers, baggage and cargo including mail for remuneration or hire and destined for another point in the territory of that other Contracting Party.
+- 1. Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement for the purpose of operating scheduled international air services on the routes specified in the Route Schedule. - 2.
+Subject to the provisions of this Agreement the airlines designated by each Contracting Party shall enjoy, while operating the agreed services on the specified routes, the following rights: - a) The right to fly across its territory without landing, and - b) The right to make stops in its territory for non-traffic purposes. - c) The right to make stops in the territory of the other Contracting Party at the points specified in the Annex for the purpose of taking on board and disembarking passengers, baggage, cargo including mail, separately or in combination, destined for or coming from point(s) in the territory of the first Contracting Party. - 3.
+Nothing in paragraph (2) shall be deemed to confer on the airlines designated by one Contracting Party the privilege of taking on board, in the territory of the other Contracting Party, passengers, baggage and cargo including mail for remuneration or hire and destined for another point in the territory of that other Contracting Party.

-DESIGNATION AND REVOCATION
+DESIGNATION AND AUTHORIZATION

-1. Each Contracting Party shall have the right to designate in writing to the other Contracting Party an airline or airlines for the purpose of operating the agreed services on the specified routes and to withdraw the designation of any airline or to substitute another airline for one previously designated.

-2. Such designation shall be effected by virtue of written notification between the aeronautical authorities of both Contracting Parties.

-3. The aeronautical authorities of one Contracting Party may require the airline designated by the other Contracting Party to prove that it is qualified to fulfill the conditions prescribed under the laws and regulations applied to the operation of international air services by the said authorities in conformity with the provisions of the Convention.

-4. On receipt of such designation the aeronautical authority of the other Contracting Party shall grant the appropriate authorization and permissions with minimum procedural delay, provided:

-(a) In the case of an airline designated by the Austrian Federal Government:

-(i) it is established in the territory of the Republic of Austria under the Treaty establishing the European Community and has a valid Operating Licence in accordance with European Community law;
+- 1. Each Contracting Party shall have the right to designate in writing to the other Contracting Party an airline or airlines for the purpose of operating the agreed services on the specified routes and to withdraw the designation of any airline or to substitute another airline for one previously designated. - 2.
+Such designation shall be effected by virtue of written notification between the aeronautical authorities of both Contracting Parties. - 3.
+The aeronautical authorities of one Contracting Party may require the airline designated by the other Contracting Party to prove that it is qualified to fulfill the conditions prescribed under the laws and regulations applied to the operation of international air services by the said authorities in conformity with the provisions of the Convention. - 4.
+On receipt of such designation the aeronautical authority of the other Contracting Party shall grant the appropriate authorization and permissions with minimum procedural delay, provided: - (a) In the case of an airline designated by the Austrian Federal Government: - (i) it is established in the territory of the Republic of Austria under the Treaty establishing the European Community and has a valid Operating Licence in accordance with European Community law; - (ii) effective regulatory control of the airline is exercised and maintained by the European Community Member State responsible for issuing its

-- (ii) effective regulatory control of the airline is exercised and maintained by the European Community Member State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and - (iii) the airline is owned directly or through majority ownership and it is effectively controlled by Member States of the European Community and/or by nationals of such states.
+Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and

-(b) In the case of an airline designated by the Government of the Dominican Republic:

-- (i) it is established in the territory of the Dominican Republic and has a valid Operating Licence in accordance with Dominican law or the law of an other Member State of LACAC - (ii) effective regulatory control of the airline is exercised and maintained by a Member State of LACAC responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and - (iii) the airline is owned directly or through majority ownership and it is effectively controlled by Member States of LACAC and (/or by nationals of such states.
+- (iii) the airline is owned directly or through majority ownership and it is effectively controlled by Member States of the European Community and/or by nationals of such states. - (b) In the case of an airline designated by the Government of the State of Qatar: - (i) it is established in the territory of the State of Qatar and has a valid Operating Licence in accordance with the applicable law of the State of Qatar; - (ii) the State of Qatar exercises and maintains effective regulatory control of the airline and is responsible for issuing its Air Operator's Certificate; and - (iii) the airline is owned directly or through majority ownership and it is effectively controlled by the State of Qatar and/or by its nationals.